 Those are some questions that I think are fair to ask if you simply figure the ubiquitous imagery of scantily clad young women as representative about what “body positivity” means.
 The difference between then and now that it’s no longer acceptable, thankfully, to use the inherently offensive term “real woman” which heavily implies that there is such a thing as a fake woman based upon the her body shape and weight.

 It wasn’t until this past winter when I read a chapter in the 1978 book Act Thin, Stay Thin by Dr. Richard B. Stuart, the Psychological Director of Weight Watchers, that it all came together for me.
 Inside is a “Body Acceptance Scale.”

-I was kind of blown away when I read it because it seems so progressive!
-By replacing “feeling fortunate” about your body with “body positivity” I picked out what I think is missing today:
+This seems so progressive!
+By replacing “feeling fortunate” about your body with “body positivity” I picked out what I think is missing from today: